-Amtrak’s City of New Orleans
+City Of New Orleans Route Numbers

+All Amtrak trains are named and numbered to help passengers quickly reference what train they need.
 The route number identifies the direction and schedule for that particular train.

 In this case, the Northbound is 58, and the Southbound is 59.

-The City of New Orleans Schedule
+City Of New Orleans Schedule And Route Guide

-(Read from bottom up)
+(Read from the bottom up)

 (Read from top Down)

-The fastest the train can operate is 79 mph.
-The average speed for the route is 47.4 mph, but that is due to station stops, crew changes, fueling, etc.
+The fastest the train can operate is 79 mph, but the average speed for the route is 47.4 mph due to station stops, crew changes, fueling, track restrictions, and other factors.

-Slow orders are when trains receive orders from the dispatchers to run at speeds less than the maximum authorized speed due to track work, extreme temperatures, or other safety reasons.
+Slow orders are when trains receive orders from the dispatchers to run at speeds less than the maximum authorized speed.
+Track work, extreme temperatures, or other safety reasons can cause slow orders.